 Roasted winter vegetables with balsamic vinegar get me every time. ❤️

-So I made a meatless Monday meal out of them with this quinoa bowl with butternut squash and Brussels sprouts!
+So I made a meatless Monday meal out of them with this quinoa with butternut squash and Brussels sprouts!

 I added some quinoa for protein, some dried cranberries for a touch of tart sweetness and voila – you’ve got some cozy fall or winter goodness through and through!

 These quinoa bowls are vegetarian and vegan as is, as well as gluten-free, and they are plenty hearty, too.

 But you could certainly add some Parmesan cheese on top or even some sliced roasted chicken if you want to round them out some more.
 Works especially well for husbands, in my experience. 😉

 Plus the colors here are just gorgeous – the jewel-toned roasted squash and dried cranberries along with the the dark green Brussels sprouts… swoon!